-IMPORTANT NEW BOOK ABOUT THE LABOUR PARTY “NEW LABOUR: WAS THE GAIN WORTH THE CONTINUING PAIN?” by (Dr.) GAYE JOHNSTON: just out live on Kindle to-day.
+IMPORTANT NEW BOOK ABOUT THE LABOUR PARTY “NEW LABOUR: WAS THE GAIN WORTH THE CONTINUING PAIN?” by (Dr.) GAYE JOHNSTON: just out live on Paperback via Amazon also available on Kindle.

 Shortly just before his sad passing Michael Meacher MP wrote in his Foreword to this book “This is a systematic analysis of the biggest internal coup d’ etat in the history of the Labour Party.
 It exposes the mechanisms behind the New Labour take-over and focuses on the sinews of power and how they were perverted to maximise the Leadership’s control for its own purposes.

 All channels of democratic decision-making were closed down and trade unions were suppressed.
 The Party was neutered as an instrument of reform and converted into an adjunct of neo-liberal capitalism.
 Blair could not have upended Labour principles without the essential pre-condition of a rock solid New Labour majority in the Parliamentary Labour Party (PLP).
 This coup de grace was delivered by the New Labour political machine which provided him (and later Brown) with the rigging of the selection process for Parliamentary candidates.
 This transformed the PLP from being broadly representative of Labour voters and roughly balanced between left and right to one where Blairite loyalists formed a large majority and the left was drastically whittled down.”
 Gaye Johnston adds, “The composition of the current PLP is very similar which largely explains the recent revolt against, and disloyalty to, the Corbyn Leadership.”

 MM continued, “What makes this book so important is that it is an honest, detailed highly readable account of what went so badly wrong and what safeguards need to be put in place to ensure that it cannot happen again.”